- 1 Introduction

 Other caveats are listed on the known issues page.

 See the development roadmap for more information about where Tails is heading to.

 Tails tries to make it as difficult as possible to distinguish Tails users from other Tor users.

-Iceweasel is configured to match the fingerprint of the Tor Browser Bundle and the known differences, if any, are listed in the known issues page.
+The Tor Browser used in Tails is configured to match the fingerprint of the Tor Browser Bundle and the known differences, if any, are listed in the known issues page.

 From the point of view of the local network administrator, Tails is almost exclusively generating Tor activity and that is probably quite different from other TBB users.
 We believe this would be hard to avoid.
 Other possible fingerprint issues on the LAN or ISP exist but we believe they would be harder to detect.
 See the discussion on fingerprinting in the Time sync design document and the fingerprint documentation.